amir-astarabadi/innermatch/README.md

 [1,0,1,0]
 ```

-Each job position MUST have a vector representation with exact **same index ordering**.
+Each job position MUST have vector representation with exact **same index ordering**.

 Example, Job #17: